davetaz/adapt-mygame/README.md

 ## Installation

-Drop the component in the components directory of your courses src director.
+Drop the component in the components directory of your courses src directory.

+You can also install the component via the authoring tool.

 ## Settings Overview